Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 To twist or not to twist?

-Twist/s in a story/stories offer/s a wide range of reactions from readers, from "meh" to "omg!" kind of reactions.
-Twisting your story is a fun way to surprise your readers, especially if their guards are down while reading.
-But oftentimes, twisting the stories is a bit risky.
+The twist, or multiple twists, of a story express a wide range of reactions from readers and viewers alike, from "meh" to "omg!" kind of reactions.
+Twisting your story is a fun way to surprise your readers, or even make them cry, especially if their guards are down while consuming the medium.
+But oftentimes, twisting the stories can be risky.

 6. Focus on Your Story's Point of View